avelez61/The-Obstruction-Game/README.md

 The Obstruction Game is a 2 player pencil and paper game.
 The project was written in Lua using the LÖVE framework.

 # Installation and Execution
 This project requires the LÖVE framework which can be downloaded from [here](https://love2d.org/#download).
 After downloading LÖVE you can download or clone this repository.
-To run the game you can drag the project folder onto the LÖVE executable or shortcut.
+To run the game you need to open the main project folder and then you can drag the master folder onto a LÖVE executable or shortcut.
 More instructions on how to run LÖVE projects for specific platforms can be found [here](https://love2d.org/wiki/Getting_Started).

 # How to Play the Game
 Each player takes turns marking a cell on a grid.
 The size of the grid does not matter but the default size for my project is a 6x6 grid.
 Once a cell is marked the surrounding cells are also marked as blocked.
 If all cells are marked the game is over and the player who cannot make a move loses.
 The game can be played with 2 players or 1 player against the computer player.